ARCT3000 Architecture Studio 3

 - Students are able to (1) analyse site, statutory and constructional requirements; (2) architecturally design constructions of moderate complexity through conceptual development, schematic and developed design stages; (3) develop familiarity with and understanding of contemporary architectural discourse and terminology; (4) develop substantial competence in technical development of architectural projects; and (5) understand social and ethical responsibilities impacting upon production of architecture.

-- Typically this unit is assessed in the following ways: (1) interim submissions and (2) a folio of final drawings and process work.
+- Indicative assessments in this unit are as follows: (1) interim submissions and (2) a folio of final drawings and process work.
 Students must pass the final folio component to pass the unit.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a folio of final drawings and process work.
 Students must pass the final folio component to pass the unit component.

 Supplementary assessment is available in this unit for those students who obtain a mark of at least 45 overall provided they have also obtained a mark of at least 45 in a specified component of the unit.

 - Associate Professor Fernando Jerez (Semester 1), Asst/Prof Kirill de Lancastre Jedenov (Lisbon), and Mr Craig McCormack (Albany)